All Collections

 Do you track opens?

 Be prepared for those assumptions to escalate.
-"Well they opened the email... why didn't they respond?"
+"Well, they opened the email... why didn't they respond?"

 You're 8x more likely to open an email from your phone.
-Which means by the time you get back to your desktop (whenever that is) the email is already marked as opened.
-This makes it even less likely you'll think to reply because their inbox will reduce visual emphasis on the email.
+This means by the time you get back to your desktop (whenever that is) the email is already marked as opened.
+This makes it even less likely you'll think to reply because their inbox will reduce the visual emphasis on the email.

 Ex.
 "Hey John, what did you think of this?"